 Most of us know that our roof covering is supposed to keep Mother Nature outside – and dry conditions inside.
 Also, the shape, texture and color of the roofing can act to enhance the home’s appearance.
 However, one component of the equation that is sometimes overlooked is whether the roofing can be walked-on without being damaged.
 Believe it or not, there are many roof-covering materials that readily split, crack, chip, dent or bend when walked upon.
 You may not have reason to be on your roof very often, but when you do go up there you should be pretty much assured that mere foot traffic won’t destroy its waterproof integrity.
 Test shingles on the ground before they are purchased and installed on your roof.
 A shingle that fails under moderate pressure is not for you.

 The waterproof underlayment is the black, asphalt-impregnated felt-paper that lies immediately beneath the roof covering.
 With wood shingles, 30 lb. underlayment is used.
 With most other roof covering materials 15 lb. underlayment is used.
 With shingle roofs, the underlayment prevents wind-blown rain and melting snow from making their way into your home.
 With other types of pitched roof covering the underlayment acts as a second layer of protection against leakage.
 According to the experts, in snow country it is a good idea to use two layers of underlayment.
 For roofs pitched 4:12 and greater the paper should be laid beyond the exterior walls at least one-foot.
 For roofs that slope less than 4:12 the underlayment should be laid at least two feet beyond the exterior walls.
 In our opinion, the second layer of underlayment should extend to the end of the overhang no matter how far it is beyond the exterior wall.
 Also, we would like to suggest that the horizontal seams on the second layer of underlayment be staggered at least a foot away from the corresponding seams in the first layer.
 The building code does not require underlayment to be used when a second or third layer of composition roofing is applied over an existing roof covering.
 The previous roofing layer ends up acting as the underlayment.
 If there are extensive damages on your roof, you may ask a professional if it’s more practical to have a roofing replacement instead.

 Note: By the way, we are opposed to multiple layers of roofing.
 Generally, we see roof sagging as a result of the added weight.
 A bundle of shingles weighs as much as a small child.
-Can you imagine the weigh exerted on your roof by a hundred bundles?
+Can you imagine the weight exerted on your roof by a hundred bundles?

 Finally, it is important to remember that the underlayment needs to breathe.
 Although it is designed to keep water out of the attic it must also “breathe” allowing vapors in the attic to escape.
 Therefore, a vapor barrier should not be used for underlayment.